arcanis/typanion/website/docs/predicates/types.md

 const validate = t.isDict(values, {keys?});
 ```

 Ensure that the values are all a standard JavaScript objects containing an arbitrary number of fields whose values all match the given schema.
-The `keys` option can be used to apply a schema on the keys as well (this will always have to be strings, so you'll likely want to use `applyCascade(isString(), [...])` to define the pattern).
+The `keys` option can be used to apply a schema on the keys as well (this will always have to be strings, so you'll likely want to use `cascade(isString(), [...])` to define the pattern).

 ## `isEnum`